freealise/freealise/ar/README.md

   two sides of sphere (~skybox) with displacement vectors,
   points at 0 depth are the same as on the other side,
   layers are separate objects
+  (morph the color, normal / depth map by uv)